Dr. Maria Vernet

 Lilianna is a San Diegan with over 5 years of professional experience in communications.
 In the interdisciplinary Marine Biodiversity and Conservation program, she is blending her creative and journalistic skills with a marine science education with a goal of making important but complex scientific information more accessible to the public.
 As part of her Master’s coursework, she has gained skills in multimedia editing, illustration, and data visualization in addition to studying marine biology and oceanography.

 Lilianna is passionate about the work that FjordPhyto does and hopes to share the important work that polar guides and operators are doing to advance citizen science in Antarctica.
-She works with the Vernet lab to create messaging engaging FjordPhyto participants through videos, social media, writing, and managing the website
+She worked with the FjordPhyto program to create messaging engaging FjordPhyto participants through videos, social media, writing, and managing the website

 Gabriela Lamanna was raised in El Salvador, where she developed a passion for nature and the ocean that grew with her love for surfing.
 She graduated from a bilingual school, which gave her the opportunity to become fluent in English and pursue her bachelor’s in Marine Biology at Harriet L. Wilkes Honors College in Jupiter, Florida.
 She spent a semester at Harbor Branch Oceanographic Institution, where she gained hands-on experience in academic research and data collection, and where she interned at the Dolphin Photo ID Program.
 For her undergraduate thesis she studied the causes of injury and illness affecting sea turtles in South Florida.